Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 A personal budget can be a useful guide when it comes to reaching financial goals.
 And tracking your spending with a spreadsheet or an app can help you see where your dollars (and dimes) are actually going, as opposed to where you think they’re going—those two places might be very different.

-Many budget users include the amount they plan to put toward savings in their budget as a monthly expense.
+Many people who make a budget include the amount they plan to put toward savings in their budget as a monthly expense.
 But that’s different from knowing your savings rate.

 A savings rate provides a separate, wide-angle view of how much of what you make is going into savings.
 And that can help you further evaluate how you’re doing.